rc1/BowieCode/README.md

 #### Utils

 - `SceneRecorder` frame capture and video creation on OSX using ffmpeg installed by Homebrew.
 - `ReorderableListUtil` wrapper to `Create` and `Draw` a reorderable list with the correct spacing.
 See example for usage.
+See: [ReorderableListExample](https://github.com/rc1/BowieCode/blob/master/Examples/ReorderableListExample.cs) & [ReorderableListExampleEditor](https://github.com/rc1/BowieCode/blob/master/Examples/Editor/ReorderableListExampleEditor.cs)
 - `BitmaskHelper` provides `IsSet`, `Set`, `Unset` enum helper.
 - `Cycle` wraps a `Enumerable` into a container with a `Next` method.
-- `Singleton` inherit from to make a singleton.
-Umm... not sure about this.
+- `Singleton` inherit from to make a singleton. _Umm... really not sure about this_.
+- `BowieTime` fractional day & time and format helpers.
-- `EditorButton` creates a button in the editor when paired with an `EditorButtonAttribute` .
+- `EditorButton` creates a button in the editor when paired with an `EditorButtonAttribute`.
+See: [EditorButtonExample](https://github.com/rc1/BowieCode/blob/master/Examples/EditorButtonExample.cs)
 -  __Attributes & Drawers__
     - `TagAttribute` and `TagDrawer` provides range tag selection for `string`.
+See: [TagAttributeExample.](https://github.com/rc1/BowieCode/blob/master/Examples/TagAttributeExample.cs)
     - `MinMaxSliderAttribute` and `MinMaxSliderDrawer` provides range sliders for `Vector2`.
+See: [MinMaxSliderExample](https://github.com/rc1/BowieCode/blob/master/Examples/MinMaxSliderExample.cs)
-    - `EditorButtonAttribute` and `EditorButtonAttribute` creates a button in the editor for `EditorButton`
+    - `EditorButtonAttribute` and `EditorButtonAttribute` creates a button in the editor for `EditorButton`.
+See: [EditorButtonExample](https://github.com/rc1/BowieCode/blob/master/Examples/EditorButtonExample.cs)